Getting Started

 If you've already experienced the benefits of messaging, check out our NServiceBus step-by-step tutorial.

-The demo solution doesn't require any prerequisites — no message queue or database to install, just Visual Studio.
-To get started, download the solution, extract the archive, and then open the RetailDemo.sln file.
+The solution has no prerequisites — no message queue or database to install, just a compatible IDE.
+To get started, download the solution, extract the files, and then open the RetailDemo.sln file.

 Solution Explorer view

-As shown in the diagram below, the ClientUI endpoint sends a PlaceOrder command to the Sales endpoint.
-As a result, the Sales endpoint will publish an OrderPlaced event using the publish/subscribe pattern, which will be received by the Billing endpoint.
+The ClientUI endpoint sends a PlaceOrder command to the Sales endpoint.
+As a result, the Sales endpoint will publish an OrderPlaced event using the publish/subscribe pattern, which will be received by the Billing endpoint, as shown in the diagram below.

 Initial Solution